 When people are convicted of criminal offenses in Pennsylvania, they may feel as though all hope is gone.
-However, there are several grounds upon which a criminal appeal can be based, and we at Rubin, Glickman, Steinberg and Gifford have helped many people successfully pursue this option.
+However, there are several grounds upon which a criminal appeal can be based, and we at Rubin, Glickman, Steinberg & Gifford P.C. have helped many people successfully pursue this option.
 If we can show that prosecutorial misconduct played a part in someone’s criminal trial, for example, it might result in a favorable outcome for the convicted person.

 According to a report by the Innocence Project, the existence of prosecutorial misconduct in a person’s trial can lead to verdict reversals or remanded indictments.
 In order for this to happen, the appellant (the convicted person) must show evidence of the misconduct and demonstrate that it resulted in a harmful error.